lud77/cortez/README.md

 ## Documentation

-TODO, in the meantime you can look at the tests
+Install the package and open docs/index.html in the browser